tschellenbach/Stream-Framework/docs/readme.rst

         Items pinned by the people you follow
         '''
         context = RequestContext(request)
-        feed = feedly.get_feeds(request.user.id)['normal']
+        feed = manager.get_feeds(request.user.id)['normal']
         activities = list(feed[:25])
         context['activities'] = activities
         response = render_to_response('core/feed.html', context)
         return response

-This example only briefly covered how Feedly works.
+This example only briefly covered how Stream Framework works.
 The full explanation can be found on read the docs.

 Features
 --------

-Feedly uses celery and Redis/Cassandra to build a system with heavy writes and extremely light reads.
+Stream Framework uses celery and Redis/Cassandra to build a system with heavy writes and extremely light reads.
 It features:

 -  Asynchronous tasks (All the heavy lifting happens in the background, your users don't wait for it)
--  Reusable components (You will need to make tradeoffs based on your use cases, Feedly doesnt get in your way)
+-  Reusable components (You will need to make tradeoffs based on your use cases, Stream Framework doesnt get in your way)
 -  Full Cassandra and Redis support
 -  The Cassandra storage uses the new CQL3 and Python-Driver packages, which give you access to the latest Cassandra features.